 What gear do you use?

-Everything I have is secondhand - an upright piano, a Takamine acoustic guitar, and a beautiful red handmade bass, that I'm playing in the photo.
+Most is secondhand - 2 upright pianos, a Takamine acoustic guitar, and a beautiful red handmade bass, that I'm playing in the photo.
 The bass was a gift, so that makes it the favorite, but my treasure is a Roland digital keyboard.

 What are you looking for from Fandalism?